skynet/monit/README.md

 __ANSI-C Compiler and Build System__.
 You will need an ANSI-C99 compiler installed to build Monit.
 The GNU C compiler (GCC) from the Free Software Foundation (FSF) is recommended.
 In addition, your PATH must contain basic build tools such as make.

+GIT
+===

+Monit uses [libmonit](https://bitbucket.org/tildeslash/libmonit) as a submodule.
+To checkout Monit source code including libmonit, use `git clone git@bitbucket.org:tildeslash/monit.git --recursive`.
+Because libmonit is a submodule, changes to libmonit *should* be done in that repository, not in the submodule.
+Use `git submodule update --remote` to update libmonit in your local fork.
+See [Git-submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) for more information.

 BOOTSTRAPPING
 =============